meteahishali/CSENDistance/README.md

 ```
 The CRC-light model can be run by setting ```CRC_light = 1``` in the script.
 Please change the model name ```param.modelName``` to ```DenseNet121```, ```VGG19```, or ```ResNet50``` to try different features.

-## Distance Estimation using Representation based Regression (RbR)
+## Distance Estimation using Representation-based Regression (RbR)

 Contrary to previous methos, it is possible to directly estimate the object distance information without the quantization step using CSEN and CL-CSEN approaches.
-As CSEN and CL-CSEN approaches still utilize the representative dictionary, we introduce the term <em>Representation based Regression (RbR)</em> for the proposed framework.
+As CSEN and CL-CSEN approaches still utilize the representative dictionary, we introduce the term <em>Representation-based Regression (RbR)</em> for the proposed framework.

 ### Convolutional Support Estimator Network (CSEN)
 The CSEN implementation is run as follows: